mmuratarat/mmuratarat.github.io/_posts/2019-10-05-univariate-multivariate_gaussian.md

 respectively.
 Thus, the estimator $\mu_{MLE}$ is equal to the sample mean and the estimator $\sigma_{MLE}^{2}$ is equal to the unadjusted sample variance.

-# Maximum Likelihood Estimation for Multivariat Gaussian Distribution
+# Maximum Likelihood Estimation for Multivariate Gaussian Distribution

 The maximum likelihood estimators of the mean $\mu$ and the variance $\Sigma$ for multivariate normal distribution are found similarly and are as follows: